A Guide To Leisure Batteries: Construction and Care

 Leisure battery construction and care

 To achieve the required performance, a leisure battery should be constructed in a way that copes better with a life of repeated significant discharging followed by re-charging.
-This is referred to as ‘deep cycling’ and other products that perform in this manner include ‘semi-traction’ and ‘traction batteries’, these are used on golf buggies, disability wheelchairs, and several types of warehouse vehicles.
-There's also 'uninteruptable power supplies' (UPS) batteries, capable of very deep cycling and withstanding a continuous charge too, these are found supporting servers, security systems and emergency medical facilities.
+This is referred to as ‘deep cycling’ and other products that perform in this manner include ‘semi-traction’ and ‘traction batteries’, these are used on golf buggies, disability wheelchairs, and several types of warehouse vehicle.
+There's also 'uninterruptible power supply' (UPS) batteries, capable of very deep cycling and withstanding a continuous charge too.
+These are found supporting servers, security systems and emergency medical facilities.

 This guide focuses on lead-acid batteries which are manufactured for particular tasks but in recent years we've seen an increase in the availability of lithium batteries so they're now worth a mention.
 They also get classified using various names.